morrownr/USB-WiFi/home/USB_WiFi_Adapter_Information_for_Linux.md

 Are there specific capabilities that need to be supported? active monitor mode, etc.
 ```

 - Avoid multi-state adapters.
 As previously noted, there are adapters that will first come up as flash drives or CD's so as to load a driver in Windows.
-This is an unnessesary feature that can cause problems...even for Windows users... who is going to update that Windows driver on the adapter as time passes?
+This is an unnecessary feature that can cause problems...even for Windows users... who is going to update that Windows driver on the adapter as time passes?
 Nobody!

 - Avoid multi-function adapters.
 Some adapters also have bluetooth capability.
 You do not want this.
 I have seen many problems with this over the years and bluetooth will likely limit the wifi to USB2 speeds.
 If you need bluetooth capability, go get a seaparate bluetooth adapter.